diwanmuhamad/pet-kita-react-app/README.md

-# This is the front-end file of my web project PetKita (you can open PetKita website on this link: http://talentadigital.id:2021/) but you need to use extension CORS unblock to get the data from the database
+# This is the front-end file of my web project PetKita (you can open PetKita website on this link: http://talentadigital.id:2021/) but you need to use extension CORS unblock in your browser to get the data from the database

 # Getting Started with Create React App